You can view the drop down menu below to get familiar with important information about our residence halls and living on-campus.

 - Students are also not permitted to hang items from ceiling pipes or fire-safety equipment, or to alter any university furniture in any way.

-If you're interested in registering your room for our Annual Room Decorating Contest Showcase Your Space, be sure to follow instructions about the process when notifications are sent.
+If you're interested in registering your room for our Annual Room Decorating Contest, check back for registration details to participate in the Showcase Your Space Program and be sure to follow instructions about the process when notifications are sent.